pbogdan/ngx-cache-inspector/README.md

 $ nci FILE [--dump-body]
 ```

-The optional `--dump-body` flag can be used to dump the cached response body stored in the file.
+The optional `--dump-body` flag can be used to dump the cached response body stored in the file. `nci` will attempt to decompress the body, if that fails it will dump the raw result.

 ### Searching for cache files with matching keys.